The Golden Triangle & Temple Treasures

 Packing Essentials

-Modest temple clothing (covered shoulders and knees), comfortable walking shoes, sunscreen, hat, swimsuit for hot springs, light jacket for evenings, insect repellent, reusable water bottle
+Modest clothing for temples (shoulders and knees covered), comfortable walking shoes, swimsuit for hot springs, sunscreen, insect repellent, light jacket for cooler mountain mornings/evenings, reusable water bottle.

 Total Budget